 I think the sourness can overtake your smoothie if you add too much.
 But a small amount of purslane with other fruits and veggies will up the nutritional ante of whatever you make.

-How to Identify Purslane or Verdolaga for Delicious Purslane Recipes
+How to Identify Purslane or Verdolagas for Delicious Purslane Recipes

 Many people find purslane’s succulent leaves similar in look to jade plant.
 It has a sprawling growth habit and thick pink stems.
 The wild variety grows low to the ground; if you plant purchased seeds, you’ll likely find they grow more upright.